 No, to help preserve the natural beauty of Loose Reins the only place that guests can stay on site is in the cabins and lodges.
 However, if you would like to make a full site booking, we may be able to accommodate one or two tents.

 Our canvas lodges sleep six (plus one baby in a travel cot) in two king size beds and two single beds.
 Our pioneer cabins sleep four in one king size bed and two occasional bunks that sleep people up to 6ft tall.
 Please note that when the bunks are up, there is limited floor space and so it is a bit of a squeeze for four adults.

-Horses and Activities
+Horse Boarding and Children's Activities

 Pony Pamper Sessions involve our Shetland ponies, Lottie and Tom Thumb, and are all about grooming and pony care.
 Lottie and Tom love attention and cuddles and will be your best friend if you help them look and feel their best.
 The sessions are £20 per child for a shared session or £30 for a private session.